ypaulsussman/learning-log/static/next_up/posts_to_write.md

 1. Crash Course Study Skills [ ]
 1. Task-Based Language Teaching Articles [ ]
 1. dropbox_idea_notes__3
+1. Credly FE learnings
+1. Credly BE learnings
-1. [ D&D 5e // VTM ] Character Randomizer
+1. Build: [ D&D 5e // VTM ] Character Randomizer
-1. Revisitation: "Words and Rules" notes
+1. Words and Rules [ ]
-1. Assessment books @ HCL?
 1. vim key commands
-1. rank your sins (seven deadly, from worst to least - a thought experiment)
+1. Complete each unit in _Ruby Cookbook_, but make a post for each chapter (_or unit?_) that discusses how the recipe might be different in 2.5.x (_vs 1.8.4_)
+1. Build: PWA to shoot you a daily quote from _Other People's Lines_
+1. Assessment books @ HCL (?)
+1. Merits of (fast, digital lookup) vs (“cabin in the woods” retreat sessions) — former replicates the computer’s everything-has-a-stat experience, but in a slower, inferior method; latter offers something unique, which can’t be provided by computer (the fuzzy logic of WHEN to reference DM charts vs when to hand-wave it, either for rule-of-cool or simple maintenance of pace/cadence.)
+Is the complexity of 3.X in fact an unexpected benefit here, due to its tendency to overwhelm the DM with [charts/edge-case modifiers] and have them fall back on “fuck it, that should probably be about a +6”?